phreaknik/phonon-network/README.md

 The private key associated with the deposit address of this phonon.
 This key is needed to withdraw (or spend) the phonon.

-#### `assetId` (ETH ONLY)
+#### `assetId`

-An index for the type of asset on the smart contract.
-This is specific to the on-chain smart contract in question (see: *On-Chain Settlements* section).
-An asset index must be unique on a combination of the address of the contract and an index of a specific token on that contract.
-It is assumed that a uint32 is large enough to capture all asset ids in a given contract.
+Internal identifier for the type of asset.
+This can be a network token such as BTC or ETH or a token such as an ERC20 or ERC721.
+This value does not need to be validated by a counterparty.

 #### `amount`